vrtmrz/obsidian-livesync/docs/settings.md

 ### 2. Logging

-#### Show only notifications
+#### Only show Notifications

 Setting key: lessInformationInLog

-Prevent logging and show only notifications.
+Prevent logging and only show notifications.
 Please disable when you report the logs.

 #### Verbose Log